Washi1337/AsmResolver/docs/peimage/pe-building.rst

     peFile.Sections.Add(text);

 In a lot of cases, however, sections do not consist of a single data structure, but often comprise many segments concatenated together, potentially with some padding in between.
-Assigning a single instance of ``ISegment`` might therefore not be ideal.
+Assigning a single instance of ``ISegment`` might therefore not be as convenient.
 To facilitate more complicated structures, the ``SegmentBuilder`` class can help a lot with building sections like these.
 This is a class that combines a collection of ``ISegment`` instances into one, allowing you to concatenate segments that belong together easily.
 Below an example that builds up a ``.text`` section that consists of a .NET data directory as well as some native code.
 In the example, the native code is aligned to a 4-byte boundary:

 .. code-block:: csharp